Best Puzzle Games 2025

 The game tells an unexpectedly sentimental story that’s sure to pull on players’ heartstrings and offers a novel perspective on what it means to be an artist.

-Chicory is a great addition to any puzzle fan’s library that will brighten up your day with its earnest storytelling and vibrant visuals.
+Chicory is a fantastic addition to any puzzle fan’s library that will brighten up your day with its earnest storytelling and vivid visuals.

 The Pedestrian is a 2.5D indie puzzle platformer with a unique premise.